 Endocrine system – while stressed, the adrenal glands produce cortisol, increasing your risk of heart disease and diabetes.

 Nervous system – the “fight or flight” response puts your body in a state of emergency.
 This causes the heart to beat faster, respiration rate to increase, blood vessels in the arms and legs to dilate, and the digestive process to change.

-Chiropractic Treatment for Sports Injuries
+Chiropractic Treatment Options